Home Blog How to prepare for a grad school interview

 • What do you hope to accomplish with this degree?

 You should also be prepared to answer questions about yourself: for example, your strengths and weaknesses, a time you might have experienced failure, a time you succeeded, favorite undergraduate classes and even your hobbies.
+If your transcripts show any poor grades or indicate issues you had in other degree programs, address them with your interviewer.
+Discuss what you plan to do differently or how you’ve otherwise changed and don’t anticipate those issues arising again.

 It’s important to prepare your answers to these types of questions in advance.
 Even writing your answers down in outline form can help you organize your thoughts and remember them later on.
 If you know that you tend to struggle articulating yourself, practice saying your responses out loud a few times.
 Rehearsing talking points might seem like going above and beyond, but chances are, there are several past projects or work experiences that are very likely to come up during your interview.
 It’s critical to be able to speak about them with confidence and without skipping any important details.